by guest blogger Robbi Hess 30 Minute Solopreneur

 Did my mom instill in me the thought of making my own “big ideas” happen?
 I honestly think she did.
 I wish she was still here so I could thank her for giving me the knowledge that I could do anything, be anything and pursue anything or any big idea I had.

 Who inspired you?
 What inspires you to pursue your big idea?
 Are you still struggling to uncover your big idea?
-Email me.
+Leave me a comment on the Nurturing Big Ideas LinkedIn page.
 Let’s talk!